fcabanasm/js_fullstack_app/README.md

 ### Installation

-Its requires Docker and Docker-Compose to run.
+Requires Docker and Docker-Compose to run.

 ```sh
 make build